 Due to this this, the learning curve becomes flatter.
 You retain information for longer, and the interval over which you need to review and refresh it becomes longer.

 Parents who have read the same book, every night for months, to a young child will have experienced this phenomenon.
 For example, my dad can recite the entire story of ‘Andrew’s Engine’ off-by-heart 35 years after he first read it to my brother.
 (Much to his grandchildren’s delight and amazement!)
 He never set out to learn this book.
 But it was well and truly embedded all the same.

 You will no doubt have lots of similar, really solid memories that don’t even feel like memories, they are so automatic.
 They’re not things you remember, they are things that you know.

 What does this tell us about how we can retain the things we are trying to learn?

 By looking at the learning curve, we can see that frequent spaced review can help retention, but over time, we still tend to forget what we’ve learned.

-Some memory experts argue that you can increase retention by paying attention to the way in which the information is presented to learners.
+Some memory experts claim retention can be increased depending on how the information is presented to learners.

-Since both sets of information are stored, the more we can help the learner to register both the gist and the verbatim information clearly, the better we can help to prepare them to store it.
+The more we can help the learner to register both the gist and the verbatim information clearly – the better we can help to prepare them to store it.